FAQs

 For more information on using all the many features and functions of LibrarySearch, have a look at this guide on using the new system.

-DOI for an e-article
+DOI for an online article

-DOI for an e-book
+DOI for an ebook

 No. Only funds loaded to your TBucks account can be used for photocopying and printing at the library.
 For questions about the meal plan funds stored in your TCard+ account, please see: https://www.utsc.utoronto.ca/tcardplus/.